 I hope you enjoyed our Easy DIY Garden Decor Using Tree Branches project.
 Thanks a bunch for stopping by Gingham Gardens.
 Are you going to add this to your project list?
 It really is a very easy and fairly quick garden decor project that adds tons of character to your garden.

 Please do me a huge favor and share this project on Pinterest.
-Just hover in the upper left-hand corner of the pictures and you’ll see the pin icon.
-There are also some collages to pin at the bottom of the post.
-Thank you for helping me out!
+There are “pins” made just for this purpose at the bottom of the post.
+Thank you for sharing!

 Now is the very best time to plan out your gardens, so be sure to check out the post DIY Garden Journal.
 If you have any questions or comments, feel free to leave a comment at the bottom of the post.

 Follow Gingham Gardens on Pinterest for lots of great gardening ideas and tons of gardener’s eye candy.